pharmaDB/scoring_data_processor/README.md

 ## Generating File Export of All DB entries

 To export all MongoDB data to file, use the follow.
-It is suggested to change the .env file a different MONGODB_NAME, since these command will wipe the database, then re-import all patent and label collections.
+It is suggested to change the `.env` file to a different `MONGODB_NAME`, since these command will wipe the database, then re-import all patent and label collections.

 ```
 python3 main.py -rip -rip -diff -r
 python3 generate_files.py
 ```

-Alternatively, an export has already been made for stale date, and is located in `assets/drug_patents_and_labels_db2file.tar.gz`
+Alternatively, a compressed version of the export with stale data is located at `analysis/db2file.tar.gz`

 ## Code Formatting